castle-engine/cge-www/README.md

 - Tag releases using scripts/make_tags.sh script.
   Leave uncommented only the lines for newly released programs, and run it.

-- Make new releases from existing tags, like https://github.com/castle-engine/castle-view-image/releases/new https://github.com/castle-engine/castle-engine/releases/new https://github.com/castle-engine/view3dscene/releases/new
+- Make new releases (save as draft now) from existing tags, like https://github.com/castle-engine/castle-view-image/releases/new https://github.com/castle-engine/castle-engine/releases/new https://github.com/castle-engine/view3dscene/releases/new